kpaxico/extjs_guide_ws/Readme.md

 sencha generate package lib-util
 ```

-With this command a local package named "lib-util" is created under the _packages\local\core_.
+With this command a local package named "lib-util" is created under the _packages/local/core_.

 ## Building the app